Sta790-Sp19/ex2/README.md

 z = x %*% x
 ```

+* Pay attention to the version of R you get in the `debian:stretch` image - does matching versions appear to matter?

 * Which container performed better?
 Based on `r-ver`s Dockerfile do you have any idea about why this difference might exist?